MPowell158/LDMS-Technical/README.md

 - Employees For a Department
 - Salary for a Department

-These SQL's could be used to run within Oracle Reports (Never used, Just know of) or via command line with SQL*Plus.
+These SQL's could be used to run within Oracle Reports or via command line with SQL*Plus.